goossens/ObjectTalk/docs/Overview.md

 ## Primitive Values

-ObjectTalk supports 5 primitive values that are derived from the Boolean, Integer, Real, String and Function classes.
+ObjectTalk supports 6 primitive values that are derived from the Object, Boolean, Integer, Real, String and Function classes.
 The following statements assign primitive values to a variable.

+	a = null
-    a = true
+    b = true
-    b = 1
+    c = 1
-    c = 3.14 * 2
+    d = 3.14 * 2
-    d = "Hello world"
+    e = "Hello world"

 Please also note that primitive values are automatically converted in ObjectTalk when required.

-    e = d + b
+    f = e + c

-In the expression above b gets converted to a String as the addition operator is applied to a String object that wants its argument to be a string.
+In the expression above c gets converted to a String as the addition operator is applied to e (a String object) which wants its argument also as a string.

+In ObjectTalk, The null object is the only instance of the abstract Object class.
+It's a special object as it can't do anything.
+It is however helpful as a true null concept.

+Booleans in ObjectTalk can only hold two values: true and false.
+The default global language context defines the variables true and false as a convenience.

+Integers represent negative and positive whole numbers.
+On most systems, this number os implemented as a 64-bit number meaning that the extremes are -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807 (inclusive).

+Reals in ObjectTalk are double-precision floating point numbers.
+On most systems, Reals are implemented using 8 bytes and have a range of 1.7E +/- 308 (15 digits).

-Strings in ObjectTalk are captured in double quotes and can span multiple lines.
+In ObjectTalk, Strings are captured in double quotes and can span multiple lines.
 Strings may contain UTF-8 characters (like "€") or use JSON style encoding like "Most Europeans like the \u00C4.\n".

-In ObjectTalk, a function is a primitive value.
+Function in ObjectTalk are a primitive value.
 This means that we can pass a function around like any other primitive.
 The following code might be a little too complex for this overview, so we'll defer an explanation until we'll get the the Language Guide.
 The point is